Scrum: A Framework to Reduce Risk and Deliver Value Sooner

 The Scrum Roles

 Collaboration between skilled professionals is essential for complex problems.
-Creative and out-of-the-box solutions are more easily discovered when you bring together the perspectives of skilled professionals.
+Creative and outside-of-the-box solutions are more easily discovered when you bring together the perspectives of skilled professionals.
 In order to facilitate this collaboration and reduce complexity in communication and decision-making, the Scrum Framework purposefully limits the roles to three.
 Rather than roles in the hierarchical sense, where one has authority over others, each represents a different perspective that needs to be included as a minimum to working empirically.
 Together, the three are sufficient to work empirically in any environment.
 No other roles are necessary (and honestly, are likely to get in the way).

 The Product Owner includes the perspective of what is valuable (and what is not) when it comes to the ambitions for the product.
 As the Scrum Team spends its time and money working on the product, the Product Owner is there to make sure that this investment will return value to the stakeholders.
 Close collaboration with the people that have a stake in the product, as well as with the Development Team, is important to decide what is valuable and what isn’t.